Archives in your town – a virtual tour

 There are Deceased estate files for people from all walks of life, men and women, all ages and financial positions.

-These Deceased estate files from the first half if the 20th century are typical of people of their time and their roles.
+These Deceased estate files spanning nearly 50 years from the late 1880s to the mid 1930s are typical of people of their time and their roles.
 All also have Probate packets.

 Probate packets, 1817-1976 and part 1989